FOREX-Dollar weakens into Christmas after stellar year

 By Patrick Graham

-Still on course for an almost 10 percent overall gain this year, the dollar is down 2.3 percent against the yen and almost 4 percent against the euro in December, the latter largely due to a European Central Bank decision that added less monetary stimulus than many had expected.
+Still on course for an almost 10 percent overall gain this year, the dollar is down 2.3 percent against the yen and almost 4 percent against the euro in December, the latter largely due to a European Central Bank decision that went far easier on monetary stimulus than many had expected.

 "(It) has been a standout year for the greenback overall, but as we move closer towards 2016 there are few calls for USD to repeat its 2015 strength," said Simon Smith, chief economist with retail trading platform FXPro in London.